-The watermill is two hundred and fifteen years old and was first mentioned in the doomsday book as ‘leringseta’.
+The watermill is two hundred and twenty years old and was first mentioned in the doomsday book as ‘leringseta’.

 Richard Rouse built the mill that stands today, he made the mill so that it was twice the size of any of the former mills in order for it to house four sets of grind stones, the mill was fitted with an iron wheel so that it was capable of driving the four sets of stones, two of which are still working.

 During the second world war there was an increase in demand for flour so the miller of 1984 ‘Peter Warwick’ installed a Ruston and Hornsby engine converting the mill from water to diesel power.

 Not very much of the mills history is known, as in 1960 the mill was broken into and historical documents were stolen.
 The mill changed hands in 1972 where it became an animal feed mill, as human consumption of flour seemed to cease.